Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 For what claims can liability be limited?
 Are any claims explicitly exempt from the limitation of liability?

-Claims for which the limitation of liability is possible include:
+Claims for which the limitation of liability is possible are set out in Article 3 of the LLMC 1996 and CLNI 1988/2012 and include:

-- claims in respect of the loss of life, personal injury or the loss of or damage to property (including damage to harbour works, basins and waterways and aids to navigation) occurring on board or in direct connection with the operation of a ship or salvage operations and consequential loss resulting therefrom;
+- claims in respect of loss of life, personal injury or loss of or damage to property (including damage to harbour works, basins and waterways and aids to navigation) occurring onboard or in direct connection with the operation of a ship or salvage operation and consequential loss resulting therefrom;

 - claims in respect of loss resulting from a delay in the carriage by sea of cargo, passengers or their luggage;

 - claims in respect of other losses resulting from the infringement of rights other than contractual rights occurring in direct connection with the operation of the ship or salvage operations;